alces-software/alces-storage-manager/README.md

    * `:key` - Client SSL keyfile, relative to `:root`.
    * `:ca` - CA certificate, relative to `:root`.

+   ### :downloadSizeLimit
+   Limits the maximum size (in MB) of files able to be downloaded or previewed from S3 volumes.
+Currently files on S3 volumes must be proxied with a temporary file on the ASM host before they can be downloaded by users.
+This setting prevents users from downloading files too large, which may potentially cause disk space issues.
+Default value is 50MB.

 5. Start Alces Storage Manager by running

    ```$ ./bin/rails server```